natyoung/atdd-with-contract-stubs/docs/slide-deck.md

 Scenario: Find a book
     Given I am a verified Amazon prime member
     When I go to amazon.com
-    Then I click on "login"
+    Then I click on the login button
     And I enter my username "Jim Bob"
     And I enter my password "password1"
     And I click on the login button